 The shrub grows quite tall - around 2m or higher - and has large attractive quilted leaves which form a glossy background to other plants in a border.
 Its clear white flowers, shaped like scalloped shells, begin to appear in March or April and continue for several months.
 The flowers are delicately perfumed.
 My plant has self-seeded a bit - however, it is so popular amongst my gardening friends that I am able to give all of these away and it hasn't yet become a nuisance!

 Like all the members of the Acanthus family, it is easily grown.
 It seems to look at its best in full sun but will also cope with part-shade, though may have a less dense form and fewer flowers there.
 It doesn't bloom well in full shade, in my experience.
 Most species in this genus hail from woodland habitats in tropical regions.
 My one in the sunny spot associates well with the shrubby Salvia which bloom in autumn.
-It needs pruning in mid-August to keep it shapely, (it becomes quite straggly if not pruned well) and it benefits from being thrown some general-purpose fertiliser at that time.
+It needs hard pruning in mid-August to keep it shapely, (it becomes quite straggly if not pruned well) and it benefits from being thrown some general-purpose fertiliser at that time.
 I originally imagined this plant would be frost tender, so I was surprised to see it growing at Mt Tomah; however, it did have some overhead tree shelter there.